 - Keeping a Jack-o-Lantern Fresh

 Looking for ideas on how to keep your cut pumpkin pristine?
-This science project can give you some ideas.
+This pumpkin expert has some suggestions.

 - Witches’ Brew Recipe